LynnLab-JNU/ngsap-playbook/README.md

 	- Add an IP address of destined Galaxy instance host machine,
 	- Alternatively you can add mutiple IP addresses for multiple Galaxy instances one per line.

-	*Note:*
+4. Start Installation

+	make install_ngsap

+*Note:-*

 	- This step assumes that the ssh-key based login is configured prior to adding more hosts.
 	- Currenlty support centos 7/ubuntu trusty OS based servers.

-4. Start Installation

-	make install_ngsap

-### II.
-Install the NGSAP Galaxy instance in a virtualbox virutal machine using vagrant.
+### 2. Install the NGSAP Galaxy instance in a virtualbox virutal machine using vagrant.

-*Installation Steps:*
+*Installation Steps:-*

 1. Clone the repository: